stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 ```

 This is a predicate describing a contract between two values:
+A value of type `a` and a list of `a`s.
+Values of this predicate
-The first value is an element of the second value (which is
+are witnesses that the value is an element of the list.
-a list).
 Note, how this is defined recursively: The case
 where the value we look for is at the head of the list is
 handled by the `Here` constructor.
 The case where the value
 is deeper within  the list is handled by the `There`